datahub-project/datahub/docs/features/feature-guides/properties/overview.md

 ## What are Structured Properties?

 **Structured Properties** are a configurable feature in DataHub that allow metadata to be associated with Assets in a structured format.
-Each Structured Property has a specific type (e.g., Date, Integer, URN, Text) and can include validation rules, such as restricting to specific allowed values or adhering to a pre-defined format.
+Each Structured Property has a specific type (e.g., Date, Integer, DataHub Asset, Text) and can include validation rules, such as restricting to specific allowed values or adhering to a pre-defined format.

 Structured Properties can be added to all DataHub Asset types, including Datasets, Dashboards, Pipelines, and more.
 This ensures flexibility in managing metadata across your entire data ecosystem.

+Structured Properties can also be used within [**DataHub Compliance Forms**](../compliance-forms/overview.md) to crowdsource documentation, annotation, and classification tasks.
+By incorporating Structured Properties into Compliance Forms, organizations can define specific metadata collection requirements and assign them to relevant stakeholders, such as data owners, stewards, and subject matter experts.
+This enables large-scale governance initiatives to be efficiently managed while maintaining accuracy and accountability.

 ### Key Features of Structured Properties: